alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 Simply put, SRE principles aim to maximize the engineering velocity of developer teams while keeping products reliable.

-Given a large production landscape, and with the knowledge that they can’t cover every service, an SRE team must decide where to focus their attention to achieve the best results.
+Given a large production landscape, and with the knowledge that they can't cover every service, an SRE team must decide where to focus their attention to achieve the best results.

-Although SRE engagement often builds around one or more services, the engagement entails much more than the services themselves—it focuses on understanding the aims of developer and product teams and finding the right way to support them.
+Although SRE engagement often builds around one or more services, the engagement entails much more than the services themselves — it focuses on understanding the aims of developer and product teams and finding the right way to support them.

-Regardless of your team’s size, it’s important to proactively define the role of SRE and manage communication and collaboration with product development.
+Regardless of your team's size, it's important to proactively define the role of SRE and manage communication and collaboration with product development.

 ## The Service Lifecycle